-Tim and Toby are Tin Sounds – a London based music team specialising in original composition for TV, film, commercials, sound design and songwriting.
-Listen to some of their music on this Hey Duggee Songs playlist.
+Tim and Toby are Tin Sounds – the music team specialising in original composition for TV, film, commercials, sound design and songwriting.
+Hear all about how they make the music for Hey Duggee and listen to some of their music on this Hey Duggee Songs playlist.

 Can you tell us a little bit about your job?